Skip to content

 3

-The weep screed is buried by soil, mulch, or new hardscape
+The weep screed is buried by soil, mulch, or hardscape

 Code requires 4" clearance above earth and 2" above paving.
-If landscaping was added later and buried the screed, the drainage path is sealed shut — water has nowhere to go but into your framing.
+If landscaping or concrete covers the stucco screed, the drainage path is restricted and the base of the wall needs to be checked.

 4